UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 visualization of things like our commit history and branching.

 Open up GitKraken.
-If this is your first time starting GitKraken it will ask you to sign in, providing several options.
-You want to sign in with your GitHub account as this will do two important things:
+If this is your first time starting GitKraken it will ask you to sign in, providing several options. **You want to sign in with your GitHub account** as this will do two important things:

-- It will allow GitKraken to push/pull/etc. with GitHub on your behalf.
+- It will allow GitKraken to push/pull/etc. to/from GitHub on your behalf.
 - [**Assuming you've set up your GitHub Student Pack**](https://education.github.com/pack), this will automagically give you a Pro account on GitKraken, which includes some nice features that you'll want to have, like an interactive tool